Shakespeare

 -

-Culminating Performance - In late April, classes from across the City present their scenes at the historic off-Broadway Lucille Lortel Theatre.
-Each school participates in 1 day of the 4-day festival (9am-2pm); which, along with student performances, includes Shakespeare-themed games and activities, feedback by teaching artists and peer groups, and official recognition of the strengths and/or innovations of each group’s work.
+Culminating Performance - In mid-late April, you and your students will join groups from across the City as you all present your 5-8 minute scenes at the historic off-Broadway Lucille Lortel Theatre.
+During your Festival day (9Am-2PM), you and your students will also be treated to Shakespeare-themed games and activities, feedback by teaching artists and peer groups, and official recognition of the strengths or innovations of your work.

 -